-At this week's season-ending 2020 DP World Tour Championship in Dubai, almost every player in the 64-man field can win the season-long Race to Dubai and the $2 million bonus that comes with the honor.
+At this week's season-ending 2020 DP World Tour Championship in Dubai, almost ten players in the 64-man field can win the season-long Race to Dubai and the $2 million bonus that comes with the honor.

 Top-ranked Patrick Reed carries a lead of 460 points over second-ranked Tommy Fleetwood heading into the no-cut event at Jumeirah Golf Estates' Earth Course.